Cluster and Node Management

 Example

-This example drops participant node node3 from a cluster named example_cluster which contains node1, node2, and node3.
+This example drops participant node node3 from a cluster named example_cluster, which contains node1, node2, and node3.
 Following this operation, the participants in example_cluster consist of the nodes node1 and node2.

 ALTER CLUSTER ALTER CONFIG SET sets a configuration override for the configuration at the cluster scope.
 For an explanation of how configuration overrides work, see Inspect the Current Configuration.